• Skip to primary navigation

 2 - Amaretto

 Next, let's talk about amaretto.
-This Italian liqueur with almond flavor works wonders as a substitute.
+This Italian liqueur with almond flavor (made from apricot kernels or almonds) works wonders as a substitute.

 We've used it in cocktails, and the result was a smooth, sweet drink.
 It adds a nutty twist that's different from maraschino liqueur's cherry taste.